 Traffic Management:

-- Connect sensors and smart cameras to optimize traffic lights, reduce congestion, and monitor road conditions.
+- Connect sensors and smart cameras to optimize traffic flows and monitor road conditions.

 Public Safety & Security:

-- Deploy long-range surveillance cameras, access control systems, and emergency alert devices.
+- Deploy long-range surveillance, access systems, and emergency alert devices.

 Utility Management: